-You will be asked to do an Applied Reading that is specific to your placement setting's activities.
+You will be asked to do Applied Readings by the Coordinator that are highly specific to your placement setting's activities.
+Some will chosen by the site, and some will be chosen by you.
 Readings must be academic journal articles, books, or chapters.
 They cannot be pamphlets, blog posts, "pop psychology" articles, etc. If they come from the internet, they must be from journals or from professional websites.
 If you are not sure if something is appropriate, check first.
 Otherwise, you may have to do another reading.
-Note that this reading is not intended to replace readings that your on-site supervisor may give you.
+Note that these readings are not intended to replace readings that your on-site supervisor may give you.
 Those are of special importance and can be readings of any kind.
 For the internship seminar, the goal is to ensure that you are reading within the established professional literature regarding your placements.

-For the applied reading, 1) submit a brief summary of the reading, 2) discuss your reaction to the reading, and 3) discuss how the reading applies or does not apply to your particular setting or activities.
+For each assigned applied reading on the syllabus, 1) submit a brief summary of the reading, 2) discuss your reaction to the reading, and 3) discuss how the reading applies or does not apply to your particular setting or activities.